studyhiragana.com

 Learn Katakana & Hiragana Online — Free

 Study Katakana is a free interactive tool for learning Japanese Katakana and Hiragana.
 Practice writing each character with correct stroke order using guided tracing, freehand handwriting recognition, and spaced repetition.
 Whether you're a complete beginner or brushing up on your Japanese writing skills, our step-by-step approach helps you master all characters quickly.
+When you're ready to go beyond individual characters, build custom vocabulary decks: write each word's kana on the canvas, self-rate Hard / Medium / Easy, and a SuperMemo-inspired SRS schedules the next review.

 How It Works

-2. Play — Press Play to watch each character's stroke order animated step by step
+2. Play — Press Play to watch each character's stroke order animated step by step.

 6. Hint — Stuck on a stroke?
-Press Hint to see the next stroke animated for you
+Press Hint to see the next stroke animated for you.

 Flashcards & Printable Resources